Common Sense Media Review

 What's the Story?

-An adaptation of Robert Harling's play, STEEL MAGNOLIAS highlights the unwavering friendships that unite a group of Louisiana women as they confront loss and heartache.
-The story opens on the day of Shelby's (Julia Roberts) wedding to Jackson, a handsome Louisiana lawyer who assures her that he'll take care of her, despite her frail health.
-Shelby is diabetic, and has been warned that she shouldn't have children.
-Her mother M'Lynn (Sally Field) has hovered over her daughter for years, intervening whenever her blood sugar dipped.
+An adaptation of Robert Harling's play STEEL MAGNOLIAS highlights the unwavering friendships that unite a group of Louisiana women as they confront loss and heartache.
+The story opens on the day of Shelby's (Julia Roberts) wedding to Jackson (Dylan McDermott), a Louisiana lawyer who assures her that he'll take care of her and help her through her health challenges associated with her having Type 1 diabetes.
+Shelby has been warned that she shouldn't have children due to her condition, and her mother, M'Lynn (Sally Field), has hovered over her daughter for years, intervening whenever her blood sugar dipped.
 Shelby decides to have a baby despite the risk; her mother is appalled, but remains supportive.
-She ends up relying upon the salt-of-the-earth women that frequent the local beauty salon for support her through life's challenges.
+She ends up relying upon the salt-of-the-earth women that frequent the local beauty salon to support her through life's challenges.

 Is It Any Good?

-This movie put Julia Roberts on the map and earned her an Oscar nomination, but Sally Field steals the show and there are many other memorable performances.
-As two rich, rival widows, Olympia Dukakis and Shirley MacLaine are delightfully snippy, despite their deep friendship.
-Dolly Parton shines as a "beauty technician" and lovelorn philosopher -- her salon is the backdrop for the best scenes.
+This movie put Roberts on the map and earned her an Oscar nomination, but Field steals the show and there are many other memorable performances.
+As two rich, rival widows in Steel Magnolias, Olympia Dukakis and Shirley MacLaine are delightfully snippy, despite their deep friendship.
+Dolly Parton shines as a beauty technician and lovelorn philosopher—her salon is the backdrop for the best scenes.
 And Daryl Hannah is a timid beauty school graduate who grows into her own, nurtured by these strong women.

 Talk to Your Kids About ...